FruitPunchSamurai1961/StockShinobi/docs/overview.md

 Shinobi serves as a one-stop shop for amateur stock traders looking to break into algorithmic trading.
 Its core purposes
 include:

-Stock Analysis: Providing a platform to view real-time stock prices and the performance of said stock during fixed periods decided by the user.
+**Stock Analysis**: Providing a platform to view real-time stock prices and the performance of said stock during fixed periods decided by the user.

-Backtesting: Enabling users to select specific stocks and apply various trading strategies to backtest their performance against historical data.
+**Backtesting**: Enabling users to select specific stocks and apply various trading strategies to backtest their performance against historical data.
 This allows users to evaluate the effectiveness of their strategies.

-Profit Prediction: Offering a preliminary estimate of potential gains or losses based on historical trends and user-defined parameters.
+**Profit Prediction**: Offering a preliminary estimate of potential gains or losses based on historical trends and user-defined parameters.

-Education: Educating users about trading strategies and market dynamics, thus helping them enhance their trading skills.
+**Education**: Educating users about trading strategies and market dynamics, thus helping them enhance their trading skills.

-User Management: Allowing users to create accounts, log in, and log out.
+**User Management**: Allowing users to create accounts, log in, and log out.
 This feature facilitates personalized experiences and data management.

 Our form of project management for this app was to use a hybrid version of the Waterfall methodology.
 We followed a